-Tinubu Unveils Four-year National Lottery Trust Fund
+Tinubu Unveils Four-Year National Lottery Trust Fund

 Deji Elumoye in Abuja

-President Bola Tinubu on Monday unveiled a four-year strategic plan on the National Lottery Trust Fund to create opportunities for Nigerians and promote socio-economic development.
+President Bola Tinubu yesterday unveiled a four-year strategic plan on the National Lottery Trust Fund to create opportunities for Nigerians and promote socio-economic development.

 According to him, the present administration is conscious of the significant role the gaming industry plays in national development.